cguidone/assignments-dig1102/homework-5.1.md

         // if compare is true then run next if if ( compare ) {
 			// Disconnected nodes
-			// if compare and 1 is ture then run next if if ( compare & 1 ) {
+			// if compare and 1 are ture then run next if if ( compare & 1 ) {

 				// Choose the first element that is related to our document